ey3ball/ey3ball.github.io/_posts/2014-07-17-node-streams-back-pressure.markdown

                 /* Use the external API of Writable streams to push data :
                  * the effect is the same as a pipe (we move data around),
                  * except here the destination thinks we're not a "streamy"
-                 * client since streams are not connected through this
+                 * client considering streams are not connected through the
-                 * usual mecanism */
+                 * pipe mecanism */
                 if (!this._target_stream.write(chunk)) {
                         this._target_ready = false;
                         this._target_stream.once('drain', this._got_drain.bind(this));